 Arrows in squares show which button the player is currently pressing.

 Now the player can walk past the entry point of all our stairs.
 But what if the stairs are the only way to progress to the left or right?
 What if we sometimes want them the way they were in iteration 1, forcing the player to enter if they hold left or right towards the stairs?
+Depending on your level's layout, some stairs may be the only way to progress in a direction while some others merely branch away from a path that continues on as well.

-We have to make sure to account for every possible button or combination of buttons the player may use to express their intent to enter the different types of stairs entry points.
+With this addition, we now have to make sure to account for every possible button or combination of buttons the player may use to express their intent to enter the different types of stairs entry points.
 Up (at the bottom) and down (at the top) already work on all stairs.
 However, when approaching non-bypassable stairs from the left, pressing right also expresses the intent to enter the stairs (and vice versa) because moving past them is not allowed.
 Now when hitting a bypass check, the player will be put on the stairs only if they are currently pressing one of the buttons specific to the current case.

 If the stairs in this example are bypassable, the player must hold up to enter them, or left/right to walk past them.

 The same goes on top of non-bypassable stairs.
+Pressing down and/or left will result in walking downstairs.

-Depending on the exact implementation of our controls, we may have just created a different set of problems by giving the player the ability of pressing so many different buttons near the stairs to walk towards them.
+This should feel nice already, but depending on the exact implementation of our controls, we may have just created a different set of problems by giving the player the ability of pressing so many different buttons near the stairs to walk towards them.

 To fix them in iteration 7, we need to define which buttons cancel each other out at the entry points of the different types of stairs and which ones must not add their movement speeds up with one another.
 We also need to set the animations accordingly, e.g. if two buttons cancel each other out (if the player is holding left and right, for example), the player model should not walk in place.
 To account for all the possible problems, it is important to distinguish between ascending stairs (bottom left to top right) and descending stairs (top left to bottom right).
 For instance, a player standing in the range of descending stairs might cause a “walk in place” animation by holding left (away from the stairs) and down (which, remember, counts as towards the stairs in this case).
 Or they might hold down (towards the stairs) and right (also towards the stairs) for twice the movement speed.
 We have to account for all different cases of all different button combinations on all types of stairs to make sure that doesn’t cause any problems.
 Maybe you have a clever system that does this for you already or you're like me and you manually define a bunch of boolean combinations outside the actual movement logic.